We are looking for your potential to become a trainee teacher. About you …..

 - A flexible approach to learning and teaching

 You need to be open to new ideas, not too set in your ways, willing to review your own progress and reflect on the new situations in which you will find yourself.
 You also need to be organised and independent.
 By the end of the year you will be taking responsibility for other people’s learning as well as your own.

 - Potential to be an outstanding trainee teacher

-Our aim is to identify your aptitude and potential to meet the Teachers’ Standards at the highest level, and to meet the demands of the School Direct Programme.
+Our aim is to identify your aptitude and potential to meet the Teachers’ Standards at the highest level, and to meet the demands of the school based QTS Programme.

 - Professional & Personal Conduct